core-wg/href/draft-ietf-core-href.md

    2. If the request includes a Uri-Host Option, insert an `authority` with its value determined as follows:
-        If the value of the  Uri-Host Option is a `reg-name`, include this as the `host-name`.
+        If the value of the Uri-Host Option is a `reg-name`, split it on any dots in the name and use the resulting text string values as the `host-name`.
         If the value is an IP-literal or IPv4address, extract any `zone-id`, and represent the IP address as a byte string of the correct length in `host-ip`, followed by any `zone-id`